-Affiliated with the Interpretative Method and Methodology group (APSA), the Qualitative Research Network, ANU (QRN) and the Centre for Law Arts and Humanities (CLAH).
+Affiliated with the Interpretive Methodologies and Methods Conference Group (APSA), the Qualitative Research Network, ANU (QRN) and the Centre for Law Arts and Humanities (CLAH).

 The aim of this collaborative cross-disciplinary network is to raise the profile of Interpretivist Social Science at the ANU and within the Australian academy, create collaboration opportunities for scholars at the ANU whose approaches to research are interpretivist or critical, broadly conceived and create the capacity for HDR training and engagement with interpretivist methods.
 The network will encourage interpretivist and critical scholars to engage with one another across disciplinary divides, and disseminate their work to a larger audience of interested interlocutors.
 It will do this both through its own auspices and in affiliation with the Interpretive Method and Methodology group (APSA), the Qualitative Research Network (ANU) and the Centre for Law Arts and Humanities.
 It will also work to support, mentor and train HDR students using interpretivist or critical methods, through seminars, workshops, conferences, master classes and informal gatherings, and online interaction.